trispi-com/Temp/README.md

-# MESSAGE FOR Tripsi OR Trillarian
+# MESSAGE FOR Trispi OR Trillarian

 Hi,